brianrhall/Assembly/Materials/ChapterHighlights/README.md

 - *Struggle*: Feeling overwhelmed by the amount of detail (e.g., generations, formats, registers, instructions)
 - *Don't forget*: To check what a particular system supports

-**Chapter 9 - Inline Assembly and Macros | Objective: Integreate low-level and high-level code**
+**Chapter 9 - Inline Assembly, Intrinsics, and Macros | Objective: Integreate low-level and high-level code**

 - *Important*: Understanding the effects of software and hardware optimizations
 - *Struggle*: The syntax details of Clang/GCC inline assembly, memory constraints